 We discussed earlier how you can build customer lists using lead magnets on your site like newsletter sign-ups, blog sign-ups, and collect customer information during checkout.

-Some marketing tactics here can include sending out email newsletters containing new arrivals and popular products.
-Email automations also present the opportunity for upselling complementing products to customers who have bought an item from you and more.
+Email automation also presents the opportunity for upselling complementing products to customers who have bought an item from you and more.

 The best place to upsell or educate customers of new arrivals is in transactional emails like confirmation receipts, or shipping confirmation emails…

 Blog articles are informative content pieces that you can publish on your website for customers to learn more about your business and products.

 We always recommend business blogging to our clients.
 It’s best to create a blog schedule for the topics you’re going to share in your articles.

 More and more people become aware of your brand as you see sales increase.
 It’s a win-win situation when you think about it.

 Implementing Ecommerce Marketing Ideas

-You already know an ecommerce digital marketing company who can help you, so you’re a step ahead of the competition.
+You already know an eCommerce digital marketing company that can help you, so you’re a step ahead of the competition.